amirrezaask/Goify/README.md

 func WriteToFile(f *os.File) {} // Wrong: when testing this function creating a os.File is too expensive

 func WriteToFile(w io.Writer) {} // Good: when testing this function it's really easy to create io.Pipe and pass pipeWriter to this function and assert on reader

+func WriteToFile(rwc io.ReadWriteCloser) {} // Not Good: we don't know exactly what this function is going todo, is it going to close writer? is it going to read ? we don't know.

 ```